rojarand/libwebcam/README.md

                 throw new RuntimeException("Capture Failed");
             }

-            // do somethign with the image
+            // do something with the image
         }
     }
 }